Categories

 Activate the Lasting Power of Attorney

 There comes a time when an Attorney will need to start using the Lasting Power of Attorney (LPA) to gain authority to represent the Donor.
-The best option is to first activate the Lasting Power of Attorney using the Government...
+The easiest way to do that is online but, to do that, the LPA will first need to be 'activated'.
+You, the attorney, then...

 Placing a parent in a care home: Your duties as an attorney